Immanuel Christian Integrated School, Kenya (K – 8)

 We are at this time piloting full classroom integration in our grade 3 classes (only) to ascertain how effective a fully inclusive classroom environment can be.
 All our hearing students therefore, except grade 3, have separate classrooms, yet students of all grades – deaf and hearing – have daily sign language classes.

-The Immanuel Christian Integrated School also receives short term mission teams who would like to experience a DMI school first hand and contribute to the work involved.
+The Immanuel Integrated Christian School also receives short term mission teams who would like to experience a DMI school first hand and contribute to the work involved.

 Ministry in Kenya